Sperm donation

-Sperm donation is the provision by a man of his sperm with the intention that it be used in the artificial insemination or other 'fertility treatment' of one or more women who are not his sexual partners in order to become pregnant by him.
-Where pregnancies go to full term, the sperm donor will be the biological father of every baby born from his donations.

-The man is known as a sperm donor and the sperm he provides is known as 'donor sperm' because the intention is that the man will give up all legal rights to any child produced from his sperm, and will not be the legal father.
+Sperm donation is the provision by a male of their sperm with the intention that it be used in the artificial insemination or other "fertility treatment" of one or more females who are not their sexual partners in order that they may become pregnant.
+Where pregnancies go to full term, the sperm donor will be the biological father of every baby born from their donations.
+The male is known as a sperm donor and the sperm they provide is known as "donor sperm" because the intention is that the male will give up all legal rights to any child produced from the sperm, and will not be the legal father.
+Sperm donation may also be known as "semen donation".

-Sperm donation may also be known as 'semen donation'.
-A man provides his semen but the purpose of the donation is that his gametes contained within the semen, i.e. the sperm cells, be used to provide pregnancies for third parties.

-Sperm donation enables a man to father a child for third-party women and is therefore categorized as a form of third-party reproduction.